sharontherese/latin-mass-funeral/content/rite-of-marriage.md

 +++
 # About

-The Rite of Marriage is, "The form for the celebration of the Sacrament of Matrimony, as it stands in the "Rituale Romanum"". \[^1\]
+The Rite of Marriage is, "The form for the celebration of the Sacrament of Matrimony, as it stands in the 'Rituale Romanum'". \[^1\]

 This is the essential part of getting married in the Catholic Church - a Mass is not required.